arduino/help-center-content/content/Hardware Support/Giga/Burn-the-bootloader-on-GIGA-R1-WiFi.md

 9. Click on the **Download** button.
 If you get another warning message, close it by selecting OK.

-   > **Note:** Click on the part that says "Download", not the arrow, which opens a context menu.
+   > **Note:** Click on the left part of the button where it says "Download" (not the arrow, which opens a context menu)

    <img src="img/stm32cube-download.png" width=800px>